Week One Reflections

-Now that we’ve started week two of Launch, we’ve asked our Launchies to reflect on their first week here at MIT.
+Now that we’ve started week two of Launch, we’ve asked our Launchies for their reflections on their first week here at the MIT Launch Summer Program.
 Read on to learn more and follow the journey with us!

 Check in Impressions: Q: What was going through your mind when you first got to Launch?

 A: Michael W. I arrived late, and it was amazing that people were eager to make connections, and there was such a community dynamic.
 It just made me so excited for the summer just from that one day.
 Launch Thoughts: During the first days at Launch there is an amazing buzz in the air.
 Students are so excited to be meeting their peers and potential teammates.
 They know that the students in the room could very well be potential business partners and not just for duration of the session.

 Entrepreneurship: Q: Your first class touched on the basics of entrepreneurship.
 What were your thoughts?
 A: Varun W. I was really impressed by guest speaker Jaylen Bledsoe.
 He is the same age as us but has already achieved so much.
 Read more about Jaylen here: http://jaylenbledsoe.com/

 Launch Thoughts: Jaylen Bledsoe is just one of the many incredible guest speakers we have here at Launch.
 Students are encouraged to apply the guest lecturers’ lessons into their own companies.